Cardiovascular disease: Sex

-At same age, men are about 50% more likely to develop CVD and are typically diagnosed seven to ten years earlier in men than in women.
+At the same age, men are about 50% more likely to develop CVD and are typically diagnosed seven to ten years earlier than women.
 A notable exception are thromboembolic diseases which are similarly common in men and women.
 It has been argued that the excess risk of CVD observed in men compared to women only applied to the pre-menopausal period, but more recent data from the WHO and UN disputes this.
 If a female has diabetes, she is more likely to develop heart disease than a male with diabetes.
 Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.

 Coronary heart diseases are 2 to 5 times more common among middle-aged men than women.
 In a study done by the World Health Organization, sex contributes to approximately 40% of the variation in sex ratios of coronary heart disease mortality.
 Another study reports similar results finding that sex differences explains nearly half the risk associated with cardiovascular diseases One of the proposed explanations for sex differences in cardiovascular diseases is hormonal difference.
 Among women, estrogen is the predominant sex hormone.
 Estrogen may have protective effects on glucose metabolism and hemostatic system, and may have direct effect in improving endothelial cell function.
 The production of estrogen decreases after menopause, and this may change the female lipid metabolism toward a more atherogenic form by decreasing the HDL cholesterol level while increasing LDL and total cholesterol levels.

 Among men and women, there are differences in body weight, height, body fat distribution, heart rate, stroke volume, and arterial compliance.
 In the very elderly, age-related large artery pulsatility and stiffness are more pronounced among women than men.
 This may be caused by the women's smaller body size and arterial dimensions which are independent of menopause.